antofic/GraphCodable/Docs/UserGuide.md

 }

 ```
+## Type registration

+### Types repository

-You can see the contents of the GTYpesRepository with ``print( GTypesRepository.shared )``.
+You can see the contents of the GTypesRepository with ``print( GTypesRepository.shared )``.
 With the previous example it will print (with some additional indentation for clarity):
 ```
 GTypesRepository(
 	* = "MyCodableApp",